emmanuelagubata/SinewUS/README.md

-# SinewUS iOS App
+# StairBaar iOS App

 A real-time force monitoring app for isometric strength testing.
 Connects to a custom ESP32 microcontroller with a strain gauge amplifier over Bluetooth Low Energy (BLE) and displays live ADC readings.

 ## What We're Building

-SinewUS is a handheld device that measures how much force a muscle group can produce during an isometric (non-moving) contraction.
+StairBaar is a handheld device that measures how much force a muscle group can produce during an isometric (non-moving) contraction.
 The hardware is a strain gauge wired through an amplifier into an ESP32 microcontroller.
 This iOS app connects to the ESP32 over Bluetooth and graphs the readings in real time.

 ## Problems We Ran Into (April 19-20, 2026)